R1musTAP/r1mus_parking/README.md

 - Location validation (water/docks only)
 - Prevents saving on land

 #### 🚧 Impound System
-- `/impound` command to confiscate vehicles
+- `/impound` command to confiscate vehicles (or integrate with job menu)
+- Two recovery modes:
+  - **On Pay**: Vehicle is spawned in the depot only after paying the fine
-- Impounded vehicles go to depot
+  - **Always Visible**: All impounded vehicles are always spawned in the depot (configurable)
+- Vehicles are organized to avoid collisions (slot system or manual extraction)
-- Recovery system with fines
+- Recovery system with fines and menu

 #### ⚡ Extreme Optimization
 - Streaming system for 250+ players